It Pays to be Organised

 If you do not undertake regular electrical safety inspections, such as PAT Testing, then you leave yourself or your business open to a myriad of possible implications, should an incident occur.
 For example, if it is proven that you did not undertake a recognised form of preventative maintenance which resulted in subsequent injury or death, this could lead to prosecution from the Health and Safety Executive or employee/visitor injury claims; and your business insurance could be rendered invalid if it is proven that appropriate steps were not taken to adhere to Health and Safety regulations.

-If you already know exactly what PAT Testing is then the rest of this section might be a bit boring for you but the following link ‘What we do, will benefit you!’
+If you already know exactly what PAT Testing is, then the rest of this section might be a bit boring for you.

-To keep your business and your employees safe it’s essential that you regularly test your portable appliances.
+To keep your business and your employees safe, it’s essential that you regularly test your portable appliances.
 Unfortunately – with some companies – testing your portable appliances can be highly disruptive to your business.
-Thankfully, AC Test has many years of experience and we can provide you with PAT testing with the absolute minimum disruption to your business.
+Thankfully, ACtest has many years of experience and we can provide you with Electrical Equipment testing (formerly known as PAT testing) with the absolute minimum disruption to your business.

 Our electricians will carry out all of the required tests and checks needed, and we do so with respect for the fact that you have a business to run.
 Call us today for a speedy, professional and environmentally-friendly PAT service.

 Why do I need to bother with PAT Testing at all?